zoltan-nz/hadoop/nwen-406-zoltan-debre.md

 [screenshot-2]:images/all-application-screen.png
 [screenshot-3]:images/node-manager-screen.png

-## PART 1 - Map Reduce Tutorial with Maven
+## PART 1 - Map Reduce Tutorial with Maven and IntelliJ

 I prefer to use a modern IntelliJ IDEA editor for Java projects with Maven package manager.